 How do you capture joy?
-What does joy “look” like?
-Where do you find joy?
+What does it “look” like, where do you find it?
 Why does joy often seem so elusive?

-To experience the peace that comes from being joyful, you first have to figure out what really matters to you.
-It’s not that what matters to your children or partner or parents or a friend is unimportant, it’s simply that you have to make what REALLY matters to YOU a priority.
+To experience the peace that comes from being filled with joy, you first have to figure out what really matters to you.
+It’s not that what matters to your children, partner, parents, or friends is unimportant; it’s merely that you have to make what really matters to you a priority.
 If you don’t do that, you are less well equipped to “be present and joyful” for anyone else.
-If you don’t feel right with God (or your Higher Power) and yourself, it’s really tough to be right with other human beings.
+And, to move fully into joy, you need to be right with God and yourself.
+Without those two parts in place, it’s challenging to be right with other human beings.

-Understand what brings you joy, inside your home, outside your home and most importantly inside YOU.
-This is really different from what you think SHOULD bring you joy.
+Joy requires having a sense of humor and not taking yourself too seriously.
+Understand what brings you joy, inside your home, outside your home, and, most importantly, inside you.
+This is really different from what you think should bring you joy.
 Glom onto what makes you smile, laugh, feel a little lighter in your step.

 Take care of yourself.
 Forgive yourself.
 Learn from the past.